-Join Dennis Taylor for an in-depth discussion in this video DATEVALUE and TIMEVALUE: Converting text entries into dates and times, part of Excel 2007: Working with Dates and Times.
+Join Dennis Taylor for an in-depth discussion in this video DATEVALUE and TIMEVALUE: Converting text entries into dates and times, part of Working with Dates and Times in Excel 2007.

 When you download data from other sources, sometimes you end up with date and…time information that's in text format.…And although it appears sometimes that you can perform occasional math on these…functions by adding numbers to them, you can't always format the information…properly, and you need to convert it into dates and time so you can properly use them in Excel.…We are talking about two different functions related, very similar name,…DateValue and TimeValue.…Let's take a look at how this might work.…